-You can also use car services and rentals, more information at cfo.asu.edu/car-rental-transportation-services.
+You can also use car services and rentals, more information at Car rental and transportation services | Arizona State University (asu.edu).

 ASU is a gold-level Bicycle Friendly University, as designated by the League of American Bicyclists.
 For information about cycling, visit cfo.asu.edu/bike.